hiep-py/tooldecexe/README.md

 5. Choose whether to convert libraries

+6. Optional: Decompile .pyc files to Python (.py) using online API

-### Notes
+### Technical Notes
-- EXE file must be created by PyInstaller
+- EXE files must be created by PyInstaller for successful analysis
+- The decompilation process may yield varying results depending on source code complexity
-- Can skip bytecode conversion step
+- Bytecode conversion step can be skipped if only resource extraction is needed
+- Online decompilation process requires internet connection and may take considerable time
-- Results are saved in separate directory
+- Results are saved in separate directories for easy management and analysis
+- The tool supports multiple alternative decompilation strategies if the primary method fails

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.